bikalims/bika.cement/README.rst

 bika.concrete
 ===========

-bika.concrete Is a Senaite add-on for cement and concrete research and QC labs
+bika.concrete Is a Senaite add-on for concrete and concrete research and QC labs

 Features
 --------